richardzhu64/debate-harmony/README.md

 ## General

-For my project, I implemented a website that allows debaters to share and collaborate with each other.
-Using some of the CS50 code from Finance, I created Debate Harmony, which connects debaters across the country to contribute to a wiki of resources, trade preparation, coordinate practice rounds, seek coaching, and post judging opportunities.
-Since it was based on Finance code, it was a web-based application using Javascript, Python, SQL, HTML, and a tiny bit of CSS.
+I implemented a website that allows debaters to share and collaborate with each other through a web-based application called DebateHarmony using Javascript, Python, SQL, HTML, and a tiny bit of CSS.
+The application includes features which connect debaters across the country to contribute to a wiki of resources, trade preparation, coordinate practice rounds, seek coaching, and post judging opportunities.
+This was my final project for Harvard's CS50 class.

-## Compiling/Configuring

-Since I did the project in CS50 IDE, the compiling was always just running Flask and opening up the web application in IDE.
-Importantly, my project did not have an index.html page just because I wanted the homepage for debaters and coaches to be different, so I redirected to debater.html and coach.html.

 ## Use
 ### HTML Pages